srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 {0,0,0,0,0,0,1,0,0,0}
 ```

-For 9 of the 10 layer cells the target output is "0", and only for 1 of the 10 layer cells, i.e. for the correct one, the target output will be a "1".
+For nine of the ten cells the target output is "0", and only for one of the ten cells, i.e. for the correct one, the target output will be a "1".

 ```c
 double getCellError(Cell *c, int target){